 The oasis of the Highland Perthshire, Comrie Coft has communal pitches, hidden places up in the hillsides, and woodland-style tents.
 The range of accommodation, as well as the size of the site, makes it perfect for all types of visitors.
 If you want to be alone, you can find a hidden area to set up.

 With Looe Bay sitting just a few hundred metres from the site, Bay View Farm offers beautiful views for all its visitors.
 A coastal pathway runs along the site, leading to Millendreath Beach in one direction and on to Boidigga Cliff in the other direction.
 The peak season is between June and September, but you can find discounted rates between November and March.
 Just be prepared for the chill.

 5. Roulotte Retreat

 If you’re looking for romance, this is the place.
 Found in the Eildon Hills of Scotland, Roulotte Retreat offers a unique blend of Celtic, Indian, and Moorish themes in the small cottages around the area.
 If you’d like, you can stay in the caravan – but the homes here are more than enough to keep you occupied.

 This campsite rests on the shores of the Llyn Peninsula.
 From the Aberafon campsite, not only can you spend your time staring out at the ocean, but the peaks of Snowdonia run off to the horizon.
 The beautiful views combine with affordable prices to make this a very popular destination.

 7. Lazy Duck

-This is a small, four-pitch site that is very aptly named.
+Lazy Duck is a small site that is very aptly named.
 Home to a number of Aylesbury ducks who spend their days in whimsy.
 The quiet countryside offers everything a visitor needs to kick back and relax from the cares of their day.
 There are hammocks hanging throughout the area, as well as a sauna for those times when you need special treatment.

 8. Caolasnacon Caravan and Camping Park